dng24/wehe-server/README.md

 List of TODOs
 - allow requests for different analyses
-- make sure all conn.Read are actually getting the full message
-  - use buffered io
 - should side channel use binary buffers instead of string?
   - combine receive id and ask4permission
 - confirmation replays